AntoLonergan/ApiAssignment/README.md

 ## Integrating with React App

 Describe how you integrated your React app with the API.
 Perhaps link to the React App repo and give an example of an API call from React App.
-For example:
+All my react abstract calls to my api are shown below.

 ~~~Javascript
 export const getMovies = () => {